 It’s amazing how books that looked cryptic before, full of mathematical symbols, suddenly started making sense, kind of like understanding a new language.

 While working on the game, I was reading a book on Design Patterns, it was all about how to keep code loosely coupled and always ready for changes that might arise later on.
 It opened my eyes at how I look at code and design.
 I decided this was the game to try some “good code” experiments on.
 The results turned out to be fantastic.
-Code was much easier to maintain, spread in modular pieces.
-You could script parameters in with out recompiling the game and had GPU accelerated graphics.
+The code was much easier to maintain, spread in modular pieces.
+You could script parameters in without recompiling the game and had GPU accelerated graphics.
 It also had proper time step that allowed for slow motion and tons more cool stuff.
-These things might seem minor, specially from the view of the player, because the player doesn’t see how it’s built, so why bother?
+These things might seem minor, especially from the view of the player, because the player doesn’t see how it’s built, so why bother?

 By the way here’s a Video of the game.
 Sadly I have to admit I abandoned it, due to realizing I could spend my time doing more amazing things rather than spending another 2-3 months for a $5k.